 Although it is more expensive than the shuttle service, taxi service is also available from the Birmingham Airport to Tuscaloosa.
 The cost is approximately $100-120 (plus tip).
 Taxis are normally waiting outside the baggage claim area of the airport.
 You should ask the driver for the price and agree to the price before you get in the taxi.

-If you need to stay in Birmingham overnight, you may wish to stay at one of the following motels which are located near the airport.
-All of these motels provide free transportation to and from the Birmingham Airport.
-There are free courtesy telephones located near the baggage claim area so that you can call the motel to ask for the free shuttle service.
+If you need to stay in Birmingham overnight, you may wish to stay at one of the following hotels which are located near the airport.
+All of these hotels provide free transportation to and from the Birmingham Airport.
+There are free courtesy telephones located near the baggage claim area so that you can call the hotel to ask for the free shuttle service.

 5000 10th Avenue, North

 Phone: (205) 591-6900

 ELI pick-up service for bus or train arrival in Tuscaloosa